NikCharlebois/Nik-Charlebois.com/docs/docs/blog/2024/dsc-error-flow/dsc-error-flow.md

     </ul>
 </ul>

-Taking a look at Event Viewer, we can confirm the above execution flow:
+<p>Taking a look at Event Viewer, we can confirm the above execution flow:</p>
 ![alt text](image-1.png)

 <hr/>